 Money Purchase Annual Allowance (MPAA)

 When you are deciding what pension contributions to make in any tax year you will also need to take into account whether you have accessed any of your pension savings in that year or in an earlier tax year.
-This restriction is imposed by the money purchase annual allowance (MPAA), which was initially set at £10,000 but reduced to £4,000 back in 2017.
+This restriction is imposed by the money purchase annual allowance (MPAA), which was was increased back to £10,000 in the 2022 Autumn Statement from £4,000 after being originally decreased from £10,000 back in 2017.

 The MPAA restriction does not apply if your pension benefits are taken as:

 - A pension commencement tax free lump sum (BUT ONLY WHERE NO PENSION INCOME IS TAKEN AS WELL) or

 - The income comes from a capped draw-down arrangement.

 Where the MPAA restriction does apply, any contributions paid into a money purchase scheme after the trigger date are checked against the MPAA.

 Where those contributions exceed the MPAA, a tax charge will be due.

 HMRC has recently set up an online tool to help you clarify whether the MPAA tax charge applies but the accompanying explanation is not easy to follow.